dkgithub/DESY_ML_PyTorch/README.md

 `jupyter lab --no-browser --port 1234`

+Navigate to the files

+Pick the "conda_pytorch_p27" environment for all except the create toy example below.

 ______________________________________________

-The createToy.ipynb example needs a different setup!!!
+The createToy.ipynb example needs a different setup!!
+Pick the python2 environment!!

-`source startROOT.sh`

-and pick the python2 environment!!